akretion/ooor/README.md

 Ooor.new(:url => 'http://localhost:8069/xmlrpc', :database => 'mybase', :username => 'admin', :password => 'admin')
 ```

-This should load all your OpenERP models into Ruby proxy Activeresource objects.
+This should load all your Odoo models into Ruby proxy Activeresource objects.
 Of course there are option to load only some models.
 Let's try to retrieve the user with id 1:

 ```ruby
 ResUsers.find(1)
 ```

 (in case you have an error like "no such file to load -- net/https", then on Debian/Ubuntu, you might need to do before: apt-get install libopenssl-ruby)

 ### (J)Ruby on Rails application:

 Please read details [https://github.com/rvalyi/ooor/wiki/(J)Ruby-on-Rails-application](here)